marcinwiacek/pl1/readme.md

 when nothing is done, I know, that something is very wrong).
 * backward compatibility (POSIX) and some other aspects make, that IT doesn't move forward (why we don't have for example Fuchsia yet?)

-Note: in the past not always best solutions were winners - see for example BeOS or OS/2.
+* in the past not always best solutions were winners - see for example BeOS or OS/2.

 # Formatting source (info for me in development)
 1. ```sudo apt install node-js-beautify```